silexphp/Silex/doc/extensions/http_cache.rst

 For more information, consult the `Symfony2 HTTP Cache documentation
 <http://symfony.com/doc/current/book/http_cache.html>`_.

 Configuring you're dev. environment
 -----------------------------------

-When setting up caching, please make sure that the following settings has been configured properly as well, otherwise Silex and the caching module support might not work properly.
+When setting up caching, please make sure that the following settings have been configured properly as well, otherwise Silex and the caching extension support might not work properly.

 * **PHP**: session.cache_limiter